Recovery is Possible

 The HEAR US Phase 2 funding opportunity will support Californian nonprofit organizations in expanding access to and utilization of behavioral health recovery services through a health equity approach that seeks to remove barriers to care for communities of color, Two-Spirit and LGBTQ+ people, people with disabilities, and others who have faced discrimination and unequal access to behavioral health care systems.
 Applications were due September of 2023.

-HEAR US Phase 2 Funded Partners
+HEAR US Phase 2 - Partners

 • 4th Second